 Jeric: Freshman applicants applying for the fall semester can apply using one of three different applications: the Indiana University eApplication, the Common Application, or the Coalition Application.
 The materials required for each application are the same.
 We do not prefer one application over another; however, it’s really important that you only complete one.
 If you complete more than one application, that may delay your decision.

 [ video: “Application Tip #1: Choose your application.” ]

 Jeric: IU strongly encourages students to apply as early as possible in the fall of their senior year.
 And remember, November first is our early action and scholarship deadline.
-That means in order to be considered for IU’s Achievement and Selective Scholarships, you must submit a complete application for admission—including official transcript, test scores, and essay—by November first.
+That means in order to be considered for IU’s Academic Scholarships, you must submit a complete application for admission—including official transcript, test scores, and essay—by November first.
 We also have a regular decision deadline of February first.